An00bRektn/gopher47/README.md

 You can use the Havoc GUI to compile it, or you can just edit the source code as you please and play with the Makefile, there isn't that much of it.

+## Known Issues
+- *Incorrect OS Name in Client* - As of 1/1/24, Havoc has been restructured and is more particular about how it recieves the OS Version.
+Still WIP, but it just straight up doesn't support Linux operating systems right now.
+The current fix just makes a fake version number that at least lets the implant function, but I need to do some rewriting.
+- *Missing Information* - mostly a laziness thing tbh, honestly didn't think I'd come back to this

 ## FAQ

 ### Why Go?